 The first thing that you should do after you win a new car (or any other large sweepstakes prize) is to consult with a tax professional.
-This should be done as soon as you receive the win notification so that you can get the earliest start possible on preparing for your taxes.
-Your CPA or accountant can give you advice that is tailored to your specific situation, which is vital to ensuring that you are properly prepared.
+This should be done as soon as you receive the win notification so that you can get the earliest possible start preparing for your taxes.
+Your CPA or accountant can give you advice that is tailored to your situation, which is vital to ensuring that you are properly prepared.

 If you don't have a tax professional to help you, these tips will help you find an accountant who is right for your needs.

 02Don't Panic - You've Got Time to Plan